-Norman and Mr Grimsdale (Edward Chapman) are partners in a butcher’s shop, which is held up by a thief.
+Norman Pitkin (Norman Wisdom) and Mr Grimsdale (Edward Chapman) are partners in a butcher’s shop, which is held up by an armed robber (Johnny Briggs).
 Mr Grimsdale hides his gold watch in his mouth but swallows it and is taken to the hospital.

-While waiting at the hospital, Norman cheers up Lindy Walker (Lucy Appleby), a sad orphan.
-He promises to see her again, but complications ensue when he falls foul of the hospital’s director and is kicked off the premises.
+While waiting at the hospital, Norman cheers up Lindy Walker (Lucy Appleby), a sad orphan girl who has lost both her parents in a plane crash.
+He promises to see her again, but complications ensue when he falls foul of the hospital’s director, Sir Hector ( Jerry Desmonde) and is kicked off the premises.

 He tries to get back in to see Lindy and declare his love for a pretty nurse, with hilarious consequences.